Admiral

 Entries

-encountered when the 'Captain' is noted as a 'Lieutenant'.
+encountered when the 'Captain' is noted as a 'Lieutenant' or a 'Master'.

 Additionally